 May he/she be peaceful

 May he/she be safe

 If these phrases do not resonate with you, feel free to choose other phrases that speak more clearly to what you want for this person.
-You may repeat these phrases several times directed towards this person.
+You may repeat these phrases several times directed toward this person.
 When you feel complete, let the image or sense of this person fade.

 Repeat the above using some or all of the following categories:

-• A neutral person such as a grocery store clerk or a neighbor or someone at work
+• A neutral person such as a grocery store clerk or a neighbor, or someone at work

 • A difficult or challenging person

 End the practice when you feel complete.